FranckCo/COSMOS-Website/2024/work/call-for-contributions.md

 - Business use cases
 - Governance
 - Best practices definition
-- Tools and system mplementation experiences (lessons learned, difficulties encountered, key successes)
+- Tools and implementation systems experiences (lessons learned, difficulties encountered, key successes)

 This will be the first of a series of conferences, focusing on the best way forward in the development and use of smart metadata in all its forms.